Product marketability / SDS

 Advertisement for biocidal products is regulated in Art.
 72 BPR.
 The use of downplaying or misleading terms such as “environmentally friendly”, “organic” (or similar words and expressions) is not allowed.

-„Poison Centre Notification“ (PCN) via ECHA-managed submission portal for the fulfillment of Art.
+„Poison Centre Notification“ (PCN) for the fulfillment of Art.
 45 CLP

 ECHA - Poison Centre Notifications